dylanapplegate/dylanapplegate.github.io/docs/_posts/2023-03-21-start-of-chat-planner.md

 ```bash
 npm start -- add "Write blog post" -d 2025-03-22
 ```

+### 🧠 Setting Up LM Studio

+To use the AI suggestion feature, you need to have [LM Studio](https://lmstudio.ai/) installed and running locally with a compatible model loaded.

+Recommended setup:

+1. **Download and install LM Studio** from [https://lmstudio.ai/](https://lmstudio.ai/).
+2. **Open LM Studio**, go to the "Models" tab, and download a compatible chat model such as `gemma:3-4b-it` or any local LLM that supports system + user prompts.
+3. Once downloaded, click **"Start Chat Server"**.
+4. Ensure LM Studio is running in the background while using the CLI.

+The CLI will send prompt text directly to LM Studio's local HTTP server.
+No cloud interaction required.

 Otherwise, install `tsx` globally and use the CLI directly: